101 Proven Physical Therapy Tips to Conquer Pain & Reclaim Function (2021)

 Interestingly, some ideas support conventional thinking while others seem to fly directly in the face of it.

-So with this in mind, I’ve decided to list one hundred and one Physical Therapy tips in the hope you may find a missing piece to your rehab or recovery puzzle.
+So with this in mind, I’ve decided to list one hundred and one Physical Therapy tips based on what I see clinically in the hope you may find a missing piece to your rehab or recovery puzzle.
 Whether its some of the most effective exercises I’ve ever seen, how to survive the effects of the modern world, or concepts to better frame the way you think about injury, dysfunction, and performance, there’s hopefully a healthy dose of perspective here for everyone.

-In short, here are one hundred and one actionable Physical Therapy tips to help you conquer pain, reclaim normal function and improve the quality of your life.
+In short, here are one hundred and one actionable Physical Therapy tips to help you conquer pain, reclaim normal function, and improve the quality of your life in 2021.
 Please test them out for yourself and share them with your friends and family.

 Diagnosing Pain, Injury & Dysfunction